TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-12-28-3-signs-your-project-is-becoming-legacy-arrays-creep.md

 * in another `array<string|null>`
 * and in another `array<string|false>`

 You want to quit such a project, right?
-There is a way out.
+Wait, there is another a way out.

 <br>

 You might be thinking, "Let's refactor the array to collections."
 It is also a way, but it takes more energy, more studying, and most importantly - much more than 1 line.

-Our job is to deliver for a reasonable price, so I always aim for cost-effective solutions.
+**Our job is to deliver for a reasonable price, so I always aim for cost-effective solutions.**

 ## The Single Line

-I learned the following approach from a friend of mine about 10 years ago, way before PHP 7.0 with type declarations was released.
+I learned the following approach from a [friend of mine](https://www.outofdark.com/) about 10 years ago, way before PHP 7.0 with type declarations was released.
 Simple but effective.

 **Validate with assert**.
 I don't mean the native `assert()` native function that is often disabled in php config.
 I mean assert PHP package, like `webmozart/assert`, that fails hard with an exception not correct: